-The second CMD input based on dual-pol base data is the standard deviation of Φ{DP} .
-The higher the standard deviation of Φ{DP} , the greater the likelihood that the range bin contains clutter.
-In this example, compare the noisiness of the Φ{DP} data surrounding the radar to the south and west with the areas of to the north through the east that contain weather signal (you'll just have to trust me that precipitation was occurring there).
+The second CMD input based on dual-pol base data is the standard deviation of Φ DP.
+The higher the standard deviation of Φ DP, the greater the likelihood that the range bin contains clutter.
+In this example, compare the noisiness of the Φ DP data surrounding the radar to the south and southeast with the areas of to the west that contain weather signal (you'll just have to trust me that precipitation was occurring there).
 The standard deviation data captures that variation (or lack of it), which can be very useful for the CMD algorithm.